sebael5/ServerPi/README.md

 # ServerPi
-config setup for the serverpi
+config setup for a small home server using a raspberry pi